davidalber/jupyterhub-aws/playbooks/README.md

 The playbooks in this directory do the following:
 - Install JupyterHub on the EC2 instance.
-- Sets up SSL for the JupyterHub instance so that users communicate securely over HTTPS.
+- Set up SSL for the JupyterHub instance so that users communicate securely over HTTPS.

 ## Prerequisites